 She also provided advice about how I handled a situation and gave guidance on what I could have done differently.
 This had a really positive impact because it can be daunting starting a career like this but my tutor made the transition very easy.

-Once I gain my NVQ in policing and have passed my two-year probation I want to specialise with BOSON, which is our guns and gangs unit and specialises in disrupting gang activity.
+Once I my probation I want to specialise with BOSON, which is our guns and gangs unit and specialises in disrupting gang activity.

 WHO CAN APPLY